 Definitions and Sources

-Defined benefit (DB): A pension plan that is designed to provide participants with a predefined, predictable and guaranteed benefit based on a formula that takes into account an employee’s compensation, years of service and age, or a combination thereof.
+Defined Benefit (DB): A pension plan that is designed to provide participants with a predefined, predictable and guaranteed benefit based on a formula that takes into account an employee’s compensation, years of service and age, or a combination thereof.
 Many states have instituted tiered levels with plan changes based on year hired.

-Social Security: Social Security originally only covered private workers, but in the 1950s, Congress allowed states to extend coverage to its workers.
+Social Security: Social Security originally only covered private workers, but in the 1950s, Congress allowed states to extend coverage to their workers.
 Some states opted out of enrolling their workers and instead relied on pension plan payout formulas.
 About 40% of public-school teachers (more than 1 million) are not covered by Social Security according to Bellwether Education Partners.

-Vesting period: A federally mandated minimum period of time before a retirement plan is unconditionally owned by an employee.
+Vesting Period: A federally mandated minimum period of time before a retirement plan is unconditionally owned by an employee.

-Employer Contribution (%) is the individual percentage contribution required by state and district funds; 2018-19 percentage sourced from state retirement system handbooks or actuarial reports.
+Employee and Employer Contribution (%): Percentage contribution amounts mandated by each system.
+Employee Contribution (%) is sourced from state retirement system handbooks.
+Employer Contribution (%) is the individual percentage contribution required by state and district funds; percentages sourced from state retirement system handbooks or actuarial reports.
 The pension and hybrid plan contributions are actuarial contributions.
 The figures used are the latest calculations from Teacherpensions.org when not found in state financial reports.